SushmithaVindamuri8/rbac_project/README.md

 ## Features

 - **Role Management**:
-  - Admin: Can manage roles for all users except other Admins.
+  - Admin: Can manage roles for all users except for their own.
-  - Moderator: Can manage roles for regular users.
+  - Moderator: Basic access.
   - User: Basic access.

 - **Responsive UI**: